masci/dev/site/content/writing/turbo_charge_your_template_prompts_with_banks.md

 )
 ```

-The output will be exactly the same, but as you can see the relative code would be very similar.
-One notable difference is tht with Banks you can put comments in your prompt template using the special tag `{# ... #}`, very useful to annotate your prompts.
+The output will be exactly the same, and as you can see the relative code is very similar.
+One notable difference is
+that with Banks, you can put comments in the template itself using a special tag `{# ... #}`, very useful to annotate
+your prompts.

 ## A more complex example: few-shots prompt template

-Let's move to a more interesting example, a few-shots prompt.
-Langchain has a special Python class called `FewShotPromptTemplate` you can use to render a specific template for such a prompt.
-You have to know of which parts the prompt consists (instruction, context, examples, question, etc...) and configure the class accordingly.
+Let's move to a more interesting example: a few-shots prompt.
+Langchain has a special Python class called `FewShotPromptTemplate` you can use to render a specific template for this specific prompt.
+You have to know of which
+parts the prompt consists of (instruction, context, examples, question, etc...) and configure the class accordingly.
 Let's see the example from Pinecone's article:

 ```py
 from langchain import FewShotPromptTemplate, PromptTemplate